zaiisao/Documentation/en/Voice/lastmile_android.md

 - You can conduct a last mile test only before joining a channel.
 Before the test ends, Agora recommends not calling any other API methods.
 - The `onLastmileQuality` callback may return UNKNOWN the first time it is triggered.
 Subsequent callbacks will return the test results.
+- The audio SDK uses a fixed bitrate of 48 Kbps.
+The video SDK adjusts the actual bitrate according to the chosen video profile.